Course 1: Health innovation and entrepreneurship, spring 2020

 Participants have to book journeys and cover traveling expenses, or apply to own employer or other funder for covering.
 Participants from KI should discuss logistics for travel with Samer Yammine, email: Samer.firstname.lastname@example.org

 HIS covers lunch and dinner.
-Dinner includes up to 2 glasses wine/beer/mineral water.
+Dinner includes up to two glasses wine/beer/mineral water.
 Additional beverage must be covered by participants due to Norwegian regulations.

 After completion of the course the participants will be able to:

 - Demonstrate an understanding of the opportunities of health innovation and entrepreneurship for utilization of research

 - Apply scientific background and new knowledge of health innovation to address challenges and develop services and products within a clinical setting and a biopharma/medtech setting

 - Use various business tools for ideation and feasibility studies; to develop, prototype and test solutions in response to user needs

 - Develop a business plan based upon a novel idea and communicate a business plan to people within the startup world

 - Demonstrate an understanding of how Tech Transfer Offices and other innovation support actors can support the commercialization process

 - Apply the basics in financing a startup company from private and governmental funding bodies